-The effects of sea level rise have been seen all over the world and in many different ways.
-For example, salt water from the ocean has intruded into freshwater supplies for drinking and farming in Bangladesh.
-In Alaska, melting glaciers are causing coastal erosion that is damaging homes, villages, and infrastructure.
+The rising sea levels have been seen worldwide and in many different ways.
+For example, saltwater from the ocean has intruded into freshwater supplies for drinking and farming in Bangladesh.
+In Alaska, melting glaciers are causing coastal erosion, damaging homes, villages, and infrastructure.

 This blog post will discuss the causes of sea-level rise and what can be done to help mitigate these issues with your lifestyle choices.
 We’ll also explore some resources you can use to learn more about climate change and how it impacts our oceans today!

-The effects are already being seen today, with scientists predicting the rise of water levels in coastal areas.
-As we continue to pollute our environment, there will be an increase in climate change which will cause a rise in temperature and melting glaciers.
-This will lead to even higher water levels in the future.
+The problem with rising sea levels is that they will affect more people.
+The effects are already being seen today, with scientists predicting the rising water levels in coastal areas.
+As we continue to pollute our environment, there will be an increase in climate change which will cause a rise in temperature and melting glaciers, leading to even higher water levels.

-Humans’ contribution to pollution in the atmosphere and melting glaciers is a few of the many reasons why the world has to face rising sea levels.
-The thermal expansion causes the seawater to become less dense, resulting in sea levels that rise.
+Humans’ contribution to pollution in the atmosphere and melting glaciers is a few reasons the world has to face rising sea levels.
+The thermal expansion causes the seawater to become less dense, resulting in rising sea levels.

-The increasing risks of major changes in weather patterns can eventually lead to enthralling economic losses.
-The developing countries in Asia will not cope with the devastating physical damage that might occur to buildings and infrastructure.
-The extensive losses faced by businesses located in coastal areas will result in unemployment, which will make the laymen suffer.
+The increasing risks of significant changes in weather patterns can eventually lead to enthralling economic losses.
+The developing countries in Asia will not cope with the devastating physical damage to buildings and infrastructure.
+The extensive losses faced by businesses in coastal areas will result in unemployment, making the non-specialists suffer.

 It could also disrupt the livelihood of millions of people.
-More than 300 million people will be homeless in no time.
-Farming and plantation will be destroyed at a disastrous level.
-Wild animals, insects, marine life, and birds will also have to suffer at the hands of climate change.
+More than 300 million people will be homeless in no time, and farming and plantation will be destroyed at a disastrous level.
+Wild animals, insects, marine life, and birds will also suffer due to climate change.

-The risks of increasing water levels are also a threat to the availability of necessities such as education, communication, and internet access.
+The risks of increasing water levels also threaten the availability of necessities such as education, communication, and internet access.
 Most of the underwired communications infrastructure lies in the way of these coastal areas.

 These unsettling risks will come true if we don’t plan our strategies timely.
 Immediate action and strategic measures should be taken right now to avoid facing such circumstances in the future.

 We need to take the effects of sea level rise more seriously.
-Unless you want to live underwater or up in a mountain somewhere eventually, we need to curb human-caused pollution as much as we can.
+Unless you want to live underwater or up in a mountain somewhere, we need to curb human-caused pollution as much as possible.

 You might be wondering what you can do to help the planet.
 One of the essential things is raising awareness about climate change and its means for our future.
 Fortunately, there are many resources available online at your fingertips to inform yourself on this topic—including a free sea-level rise map offered by NOAA.